empowering people. Network

 Network for social entrepreneurs in development collaboration

 Technology helps – this idea led to the creation of the empowering people.
 Network in 2013.
 In developing and emerging countries in particular, appropriate technological solutions adapted to existing conditions have the potential for positive social, environmental, and economic change.
 We also know that good ideas alone are not enough.
 Only a well-established organization can turn an idea into long-term change.
 With the empowering people.
-Network, we support inventors and entrepreneurs in implementing their technology in a social entrepreneurship, helping people in developing regions with products and services for the long-term.
+Network, we support inventors and entrepreneurs in using their social enterprises and technology to provide people in developing regions with products and services that last.

 What makes the empowering people.
 Network special?